How to Join SDPD

 - Cognitive Abilities: Ability to detect similarities and differences between groups of items such as words or numbers.

 - Reexamination Eligibility: If you fail the police recruit written test, you may retest every three (3) months provided the examination is open.
-If you pass the written test and your eligibility expires, you will not be permitted to take the police recruit written test again.
-If you wish to reapply after your eligibility expires, you should request a waiver of the written test.
+If you pass the written exam, and your eligibility expires, you will not be permitted to take the police recruit written test again.
+If you wish to reapply after your eligibility expires, you should request a waiver of the written exam.

 - Written Test Waiver: Candidates who meet either one of the following conditions may request a waiver of the written test by submitting a special waiver application, provided the examination is open.